State Farm reaches preliminary deal in conspiracy lawsuit

 Plaintiffs’ lawyers, in their filing of support, cited the monetary payments to about 4.7 million members of the class action.

-“After two decades of litigation, the members of the class action suit are gratified State Farm is finally paying the damages that are due,” Robert A. Clifford, lead counsel for plaintiffs in the case and senior partner of the Chicago-based Clifford Law Offices, said in a statement late Tuesday.
+“After two decades of litigation, the members of the class action suit are gratified State Farm is finally paying the damages that are due,” Robert A. Clifford, lead counsel for plaintiffs in the case, said in a statement late Tuesday.

 He added: “This settlement is a victory for the little guy against a national corporation with incredible power, influence and resources.”